- Get less than six hours of sleep most nights?

 When you’re sleep-deprived, your body makes more of the stress hormone cortisol, creating inflammation in the body.
 This will cause flare-ups of skin conditions and can cause break-outs.
-Your skin also repairs itself while you sleep so if you are not getting good quality sleep, it will show in dull, tired skin.
+Your skin also repairs itself while you sleep, so if you aren't getting quality shuteye, it will show in dull, fatigued skin.
 This is due to depleted cell energy: if you’re tired, your skin cells will be tired.

-BIOTEC, the Energising Skincare System is the complete skincare programme with a night cream specifically for reviving the skin’s natural vitality.
+The BIOTEC Energising Skincare System is the complete skincare program with a night cream specifically formulated for reviving the skin’s natural vitality.